Melnne/Capstone-Employee-Survey-Project/README.md

 This data analysis project provides a comprehensive review of the responses gathered from government workers.
 The survey aims to assess levels of employee satisfaction, identify areas of improvement, identify patterns and trends and make-data driven recommendation

 [Dashboard](https://github.com/user-attachments/assets/75a0076b-998e-44b4-9e19-7b4ea3455bd1)

+### Problem Statement
+- Which survey questions did respondents agree with or disagree with most?
+- Is there any patterns or trends by department or role?
+- As an employer, what steps might I take to improve employee satisfaction based on the survey results?

+### Skills Demonstrated
+- Data transformation
+- Data cleaning
+- Visualization
+- Filters

 ### Data Source